-To help people change their perspective from dreaming of one day to starting day one.
+To inspire people and help change their perspective from dreaming of one day to starting day one.

 Ricardo has personally experienced the loss of his oldest brother from suicide, which is why they are genuinely passionate about their mission.